DictumMortuum/rpg/content/bitd/ditd/playbooks/caitiff.md

 # caitiff

-Clanless outcasts, the Trash are treated poorly by other Kindred but are able to operate outside of the clans’ hard restrictions
+Clanless outcasts, the trash are treated poorly by other kindred but are able to operate outside of the clans’ hard restrictions

 ## attributes